yieldprotocol/docs/docs/developers/contracts/proxy.md

 # Yield Proxies

 The core contracts implement the minimum functionality for the fyDai system to exist.
-A number of stateless proxy contracts implements all the convenience functionality to provide a pleasant user experience through the frontend.
+A number of stateless proxy contracts implement all the convenience functionality to provide a pleasant user experience through the frontend.

 ## BorrowProxy